from a handpicked tutor in LIVE 1-to-1 classes

 Using Interval Notation in Set Builder Form

-The set of real numbers can be expressed as (-∞, ∞) as follows:
+The set of real numbers can be expressed as the interval (-∞, ∞) as follows:

 Important Notes on Set Builder Form:

-- To represent the sets with many/infinite number of elements, the set builder form is used.
+- To represent the sets with many/infinite numbers of elements, the set builder form is used.

 - Take care of the brackets/parenthesis at the endpoints while using intervals in the set builder form.